 Since 2009 my work has been concerned with the expressive potential of a single set of numerical relationships I call The Four Pillars.
 Originally conceived as a single harmonic chord for musical compositions, these numbers now guide my practice to new methods of expression as they assert themselves in the physical and conceptual realm beyond their musical beginnings.
 By focusing my practice on the perception of time, I have made a conscious shift away from specific materiality and toward a purity of experience.

 My art exists as an ecosystem of related works which continue to refine their own systems.
 My visual work relies on the same compositional principles that guide my choices as a composer, and I approach all of my work with the same aesthetic question: how can this work change how we perceive time?

-Interrelation, as a whole and within a composition, is paramount.
+I explore sound (sine waves, live performers, harmonic filtering), slow and subtle change, color, space, and material.
+By rooting my work in a self-contained system I am able to focus my experiments in each new work to a small set of parameters.
+I learn from these experiments and refine my system, discovering new relationships within the work itself and across mediums.
 Since 2003 I have studied with seminal Minimalist composer La Monte Young and Marian Zazeela, one of the first artists to use light as her medium.
-Their uncompromising approach to creating work - perfecting a single concept over years and even decades - inspired me to create The Four Pillars.
+Their uncompromising approach to creating work - perfecting a single concept over years and even decades - has provided a strong foundation for my working methods.

 For more information on my current projects, please visit the project page